Skip to main content

 Motivation behind split-parsing

-Generally, shards (and also indices) are self-contained units.
+Generally, shards (and also indexes) are self-contained units.
 It is thus natural that they return objects which work in isolation and can be interpreted by the rest of the application (usually in the form of a search.Result or search.Results, both defined as entities)

 However, cross-references aren't predictable.
 They could point to an item in another shard or even to an item of another index (because they are a different user-facing Class).
 When running in multi-node mode (horizontal replication) the shards could be distributed on any node in the cluster.

 Furthermore it is more efficient (see cached resolver) to resolve references for a list of objects as opposed to a single object.
-At shard-level we do not know if a specific object is part of a list and if this list spans across shards or indices.
+At shard-level we do not know if a specific object is part of a list and if this list spans across shards or indexes.

 Thus the second parsing - to enrich the desired cross-references - happens at the outermost layer of the persistence package in the db.DB after assembling the index/shards parts.